realAhmedRoach/RocketWarfare/README.md

 # Rocket Warfare
-A game idea: An MMORPG where you build rockets and fight them.
+A game idea: An MMORPG where you build rockets and fight them in a large world.

 Graphics by [UncleBobTheCoder](https://github.com/UncleBobTheCoder)